Honey_bee_flying.jpg

 Nuc

 A miniature hive “nucleus” with its own laying queen.
 Usually are 5 frames, 1-2 honey/pollen, 1-2 brood, 1 blank frame not drawn out or not filled in.
 The advantage of a nuc is the colony already has a functioning colony with brood and food.
 Typically they will grow faster because of this advantage.
-Nucs do not need to transfered right away to a larger box, but is recommended as they will quickly outgrow the box.
+Nucs do not need to be transferred right away to a larger box, but a prompt transfer is recommended as they will quickly outgrow the small nucleus box.

 Swarm